Celebrate Mathematics With These Three Pi Lessons!

 Considering the fact that we pride ourselves in Mathematics at Kumon, we couldn’t skip over March 14th without celebrating Pi Day.
 We’d be doing you an injustice.
 In fact, our love for math is just like pi—irrational, constant and infinite in nature.
 Every year on March 14th, math lovers around the world celebrate Pi Day.
 That’s why we’re excited to offer pi lessons, so math enthusiasts of all ages can delve deeper into the significance of this fascinating number.

 Pi is the symbol used in mathematics to represent a constant—the ratio of the circumference of a circle to its diameter—which is approximately 3.14159.
 Pi has been calculated to over one trillion digits beyond its decimal point.
 While only a handful of digits are needed for typical calculations, Pi’s infinite nature makes it a fun challenge to memorize.

-Pi Day provides the perfect excuse for incorporating math into all aspects of the day and what better way to celebrate than with these “Pi-Themed” Activities!
+Pi Day provides the perfect excuse for incorporating math into all aspects of the day and what better way to celebrate than with these “Pi-Themed” lessons!

 Celebrate Pi Day today and everyday by checking out the Kumon Math Program.